-Recently, we observed granules in some of the capsules of STA-5326 manufactured by the third-party contractor used in our Phase 2 Crohn's disease and psoriasis trials.
-We conducted preclinical studies of the capsules containing the granules and determined that the granules consisted of the active pharmaceutical ingredient of STA-5326 rather than impurities.
+In late 2004, we observed granules in some of the capsules of STA-5326 manufactured by the third-party contractor used in our Phase 2 Crohn's disease and psoriasis trials.
+We conducted analytical testing and in vivo animal studies of the capsules containing the granules and determined that the granules consisted of the active pharmaceutical ingredient of STA-5326 rather than impurities.
 Based on these studies, we believe that the capsules containing the granules are comparable to the capsules without the granules, including with respect to pharmacokinetics and expected absorption in patients.
 We do not believe that this has had any adverse effect on our trials, but we cannot assure you that it has not.
-We submitted a summary of our findings from the preclinical studies on this issue to the FDA, and the FDA has recently requested the data from these studies that support these findings.
-We do not know whether the FDA will require additional information or require that corrective action be taken.
+We submitted a summary of our findings from the preclinical studies on this issue to the FDA, and the FDA requested the data from these studies that support these findings.
+We provided these data to the FDA in early February 2005.
+We have received no further inquiry from the FDA and do not know whether the FDA will require additional information or require that corrective action be taken.
 Since the identification of these granules, we have performed a comprehensive investigation and believe we identified the cause of the granule formation.
 We have made improvements to the manufacturing process, and thereafter, no granules have been observed in these batches.
 We do not expect any delay in the clinical development of STA-5326 due to this issue, but we cannot assure you that no such delay will occur.